cyrus0917/si507_final/README_Final_project.md

 ### filter_out(Interactive)
 By comparing the objective's values to expected values to narrow the product options and filter out the suitable toys for user needs.

-### tabulate_list(Visulization)
+### tabulate_list(Visualization)
-The visulization of filtered product information.
+The visualization of filtered product information.
 Firstly, show the user a table including all the suitable toys' name, rating, price, inventory status and amount of pieces
 After showing this table, a prompt would ask users that would they like to see the URL, name and price of each product.
 And user could directly buy toys through thr URL.

 ### main